Hamzahajeb1/ft_printf/README.md

-The goal of this project is pretty straightforward.
-You will recode printf().
- You will mainly learn about using a variable number of arguments.
+The goal of this project. is recode printf(). by mainly learn about using a variable number of arguments.
 How cool is that??
  It is actually pretty cool :)